ferebee/HIP/0148-reallocate-mobile-mapping-rewards.md

 | **Stakers**                          |    6%    |    6%    |    6%    |    6%    |
 | **Total**                            | **100%** | **100%** | **100%** | **100%** |

-### Repeal of HIP-70, HIP-79, HIP-118, and HIP-114
+### Repeal of HIP-79, HIP-87, HIP-118, and HIP-114

 [HIP-79][hip-79] defined the increase of the Mobile Mapping Rewards by allocating an additional 10% of emissions from Service Provider Rewards to Mobile Mapping Rewards.
 [HIP-118][hip-118] defined a more granular breakdown of the Mobile Mapping rewards to include Verification Mapping behavior.
-[HIP-114][hip-114] defined a mechanism for Service Providers to allocate portions of Service Provider Rewards to Referral like programs.

-This HIP will remove the need for these three HIPs.
+This HIP will remove the need for these two mapping related HIPs.
 Future systems for Verification Mapping like behavior, will be defined as needed and could be achieved without a rewards system.

+[HIP-87][hip-87] defined a proportional rewards system for Service Providers based on the amount of Data Credits (DC) burned.
+This was originally designed to reward multiple Service Providers on the network based on their contribution to the network.
+Since that has not materialized, has existing complexity around both tracking the DC burned, and raises questions what to do with any overage if the SP does not transfer enough to use up the pool fully, this HIP will repeal [HIP-87][hip-87].
+Service Provider Rewards will be emitted directly to the current single active Service Provider (Nova).

+[HIP-114][hip-114] defined a mechanism for Service Providers to allocate portions of Service Provider Rewards to Referral like programs before any Service Provider Reward overage is burned.
+Given the repeal of [HIP-87][hip-87] this HIP will end the involved complexity.

 ### Adjustment to HIP-53